-What I want you to know about losing my mother
+What I want you to know when having a family does not come easy

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Bethany.
-I tried something new at my daughter's gymnastics class this morning.
-Instead of joining her 3-year-old class on the floor, I stayed back to watch her from a . . .
+Today’s guest post is by Rev. Jacqueline Hope Derby.
+As I write, my husband and I are beginning our third round of collecting everything needed to update our Home Study for our adoption.
+Doing the . . .

 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .

-What I want you to know about having developmental prosopagnosia
+What I want you to know about drinking and driving and grace

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Melody.
-I have known most of my life that I am not good at telling people apart.
-When I was in high school, I would tell people, "I'm great with names, but terrible at . . .
+Today’s guest post is by an anonymous writer.
+I am 29 years old.
+My man and I just bought a house in our dream city, and my womanly heart yearns and craves a house full of babies and friends and family.
+I pine . . .

 - Newer Posts